Canadian Slavonic Papers

-Canadian Slavonic Papers / Revue canadienne des slavistes is a peer-reviewed, interdisciplinary academic journal covering Central and Eastern European studies.
+Canadian Slavonic Papers / Revue canadienne des slavistes is a peer-reviewed, interdisciplinary academic journal devoted to problems of central and eastern Europe, Russia, central Asia, and the Caucasus.
 It is the official journal of the Canadian Association of Slavists and published on its behalf by Taylor & Francis.
-The editor-in-chief is Rolf Hellebust.
+The co-editors are Rolf Hellebust and James Krapfl.
 Articles are in English or French.

 Abstracting and indexing

 The journal is abstracted and indexed in: